etherion-1337/AWS_Cert_Prep/cloud_practitioner/ccp_service_index.md

 -> Route table: define access to internet and between subnet
 87. Internet Gateway: helps VPC instances connect to internet, used by instances in the public subnet
 88. NAT Gateway (AWS managed) or NAT Instances (self-managed): allow instance in the private subnet to access internet (patching etc) without exposing itself, this gateway is in the public subnet and instance in private subnet need to connect to it
 89. NACL (Network Access Control List): first line of defense for EC2 instances, a firewall which controls traffic in and out subnet, attached to subnet level, rules only include IP address.
-NACL is stateless (return traffic must be explicitly allowed by rules) Security Groups (stateful, return traffic auto allowed) is 2nd line of defense, can include IP and other SGs.
+NACL is stateless (return traffic must be explicitly allowed by rules), can have both deny and allow rules.
+Security Groups (, only allow rules, stateful, return traffic auto allowed) is 2nd line of defense, can include IP and other SGs.
 90. VPC Flow Logs: a log of all the I traffic going through your interfaces.
 91. VPC Peering: connect two VPC, privately using AWS's netowrk, make them behavior as if they are in the same network.
 VPC Peering connection is NOT transitive.
 92. VPC Endpoints: allow us to connect AWS services (usually all public services) privately instead of public internet network